kolypto/py-mongosql/README.md

 * `{filter: {address.zip: 1234}}` - filter by address relation zip field, but return all adresses if joined with address.

+From version 1.4.4 SQLAlchemy *hybrid_properties* could be used in filter expression.

 ### Join Operation

 Allows to eagerly load specific relations by name.